 Triumphs and Tribulations

-In the intricate world of finance, the journey of quantitative trading is a tale of and setbacks.
+In the intricate world of finance, the journey of quantitative trading is a tale of breakthroughs and setbacks.
 This section delves into the pivotal moments and challenges that have marked the evolution of this domain.

 YearMilestone